NVIDIA/NeMo-Skills/docs/tutorials/posts/omr-simple-recipe.md

 ```

-For the NeMo-RL backend, use the following training command.
+For the NeMo-RL with megatron backend, use the following training command.
 Add `--disable_wandb` to disable W&B logging.
 Only run one of the training commands, not both (or change the paths and `expnames` accordingly).

 ```shell
 ns nemo_rl sft \